 How Can You Get Treated and Preserve Your Fertility?

 A diagnosis of breast cancer is shocking to a woman, and even more so to women in their child bearing years.
 Breast cancer is rare in younger women, but it does happen.
-In the U.S., nearly 49,000 women under age 50 are diagnosed with breast cancer every year, and almost 11,000 of those are under age 40, according to the National Cancer Institute (NCI).
+In the U.S., about 9% of all new cases of breast cancer are diagnosed in women under the age of 45, according to the Centers for Disease Control and Prevention (CDC).

 Your major concern is to save your life, and it’s hard to think about anything else.
 But you may also be worried about whether breast cancer treatment will affect your ability to have a baby in the future.
 There are actions you can take before cancer treatment for fertility preservation.
 Also, a recent study has suggested a way to limit the damage done by chemotherapy for certain types of breast cancer.